Geowil/LMPGames_MagicSchools/README.md

 		Opens plugin scene in Mode 0 for Character Id 1

 ## Note Tags - Optional
-	Optional if there are no note tags

-	This section should be used to exhaustively detail any note tags being used.

 ### Weapon Note Tag
 	This plugin uses note tag attributes on weapons.